LearningRegistry/LearningRegistry/docs/spec/Mgmt_Admin_and_Discovery_Services/index.rst

 The network node description service is used to return descriptive information about a network node, the resource distribution network that it is a part of and the network community that it is a part of.
 The service SHALL return all of the key-value pairs listed that have a valid value.
-An implementation MAY omit the return of any key-value pair that is an optional key-value pair in a `Network <https://docs.google.com/a/learningregistry.org/document/d/1msnZC6RU9N72Omau0F4FNBO5YCU6hZrG1kKRs_z42Mc/edit?hl=en_US#heading=h.2hcwpd1wq9oo>`_ `Data <https://docs.google.com/a/learningregistry.org/document/d/1msnZC6RU9N72Omau0F4FNBO5YCU6hZrG1kKRs_z42Mc/edit?hl=en_US#heading=h.2hcwpd1wq9oo>`_ `Model <https://docs.google.com/a/learningregistry.org/document/d/1msnZC6RU9N72Omau0F4FNBO5YCU6hZrG1kKRs_z42Mc/edit?hl=en_US#heading=h.2hcwpd1wq9oo>`_ for which a value is missing or NULL.
+An implementation MAY omit the return of any key-value pair that is an optional key-value pair in a :ref:`Network Data Model <Network Data Models>` for which a value is missing or NULL.
 The service MAY return additional informational values.

 API